AloakirbyTWW/AloaCountApp/README.md

 1) Download the file
 (If you're on the Github page, there should be a green button called "Code" somewhere at the top of the page that, when clicked, makes an option to download a zip file appear.
 Download that zip file and unzip it.)

-2) Inside the "AloaCountApp" folder, there should be a "AloaCounterApp.exe - Racourci" file.
+2) Inside the "AloaCountApp-master" folder, there should be a "AloaCounterApp.exe - Racourci" file.
 Double click on that file to start the app.
 The app window should appear.

 that's it